Qiaoxiaomu/academic/content/en/courses/_index.md

 header:
   caption: ""
   image: ""
-title: Courses
+title: Notes
 type: page
 ---

-I teach the following courses:
+Where the knowledge is archived...